complexity.zone Helix Harmonic Analyzer

 Method 4

 The current design is not very accurate, especially when needing to determine the higher order harmonics.
-A more accurate design would have a larger number of slides, or would consist of a set of Helix constructions (one for each harmonic to analyze), where the axis of each Helix can be connected to the axis of another Helix.
+A more accurate design would have a larger number of rods, or would consist of a set of Helix constructions (one for each harmonic to analyze), where the axis of each Helix can be connected to the axis of another Helix.

 An improved design: the Variable Helix Harmonic Analyzer